tiberius1954/Document_registration_book/README.md

 Incomming and outgoing correspendence management system.
-There are Lot of tips abd tricks for java learning people.
+There are Lot of tips and tricks for java learning people.